techwiz42/kilnserver/README.md

 * Status:  Get segment, temperature, time to complete from controller, and any error records

 **Screen 2:**
-* Scrollable table:  Columns:
-** Segment Number,
-** Target Temperature,
-** Ramp Rate,
-** Dwell Time,
-** Alarm Limit  (alarm limit is a temperature measurement limit, which, if too high, causes program to wait till temp goes down to acceptable level)
-** Special code for 'Done'.
+* Scrollable table:  Columns: Segment Number, Target Temperature,Ramp Rate, Dwell Time, Alarm Limit  (alarm limit is a temperature measurement limit, which, if too high, causes program to wait till temp goes down to acceptable level) Special code for 'Done'.
 * Rows:  added as needed, always have one blank row below ones already entered, so you can add another.